tichzvidzayi/tOrdersAPI/README.md

 # TOrdersAPI
-A simple API that allows GET, POST  headers
+A simple API for allows the retrieval and modification of Stores data.